ashutoshroy02/TIE---sharing/classification_report/readme.md

 ![figure Image](sample_images/000009.jpg)

-These images are used for testing the classifier and should be correctly identified as `figure` and `map` respectively.
+These images are used for testing the classifier and should be correctly identified as `map`, 'photograph', 'site layout' and 'figure'.